I finally get to blab about the Most Anticipated Harp Guitar of 2012….

-The 12 jawari bridge sympathetic strings, present on all of Fred’s Sympitars, are not hidden within the neck where they ring sympathetically, but are fanned out in the harp frame outside the neck, to double as harp strings.
+The 12 jawari bridge sympathetic strings, present on all of Fred’s Sympitars, are not hidden within the neck where they ring sympathetically but are fanned out in the harp frame outside the neck, to double as harp strings.
 They can buzz sympathetically, or be plucked, or specifically, be struck like a piano or hammered dulcimer by tapping the colored bars (I haven’t seen this work, so will have to believe it when I see it!).

-The interesting design element that curves horizontially through the body is not just decorative, it cleverly houses 8 wooden pads that activate midi triggers that will presumably play any sampled effect Jeff can dream up, percussion or otherwise.
+The interesting design element that curves horizontally through the body is not just decorative, it cleverly houses 8 wooden pads that activate midi triggers that will presumably play any sampled effect Jeff can dream up, percussion or otherwise.

 Bottom line, Jeff has his creative work cut out for him!

 Fred has hundreds of in-process build process photos.
 I hope we’ll get that story as well.
 Meanwhile, courtesy of the mad genius himself, here are a few to whet your appetite: